English First Peoples: Literary Studies and New Media 11

 Ministry code: ELMN11 – 4 credits (indigenous focused credits.)
 View the complete competencies here

-English First Peoples: Literary Studies and New Media 11 is designed to teach a broad set of literacy skills through an Indigenous perspective.
-There are opportunities to practice formal and informal writing, and to read a selection of authentic Indigenous stories in a wide variety of media.
+English First Peoples: Literary Studies and New Media 11 is designed to teach a broad set of literary and new media skills through an Indigenous perspective.
+There are opportunities to practice a variety of written genres, to evolve new media skills, and to read a selection of authentic Indigenous texts in a wide variety of media.
 Wherever possible, space has been provided for student choice.

 Course Outline and Grading Structure